Region – Kullu and Spiti Valley

 8 Hours Trek, Hampta Pass, Kullu Valley, Lahul & Spiti Valley

-This days trek is the hardest, because you trek steep incline till the pass and then the downhill to the next camp at Shea Gohru.
-The beauty at the top of the pass is unforgettable and one can see the valley below from where he had started.
-The altitude of the pass is pretty much high as 4227m. so one could have breathing problems, but not to worry we have all the medical facilities such as portable oxygen cylinders, pulsemeters and medical kits with trained guides.
+This days trek is the hardest, because your trek is steep incline till the pass and then the downhill to the next camp at Shea Goru.
+The beauty at the top of the pass is unforgettable and one can see the valley below from where we had started.
+The altitude of the pass is pretty much high as 4227m.
+So one could have breathing problems, but not to worry we have all the medical facilities such as portable oxygen cylinders, pulsemeters and medical kits with trained guides.
 Once we have crossed the pass we enter into the totally different valley of Lahoul and Spiti.
 The camp is just few hours below the pass.
 The downhill has loose rocks on the way so one has to be careful while walking downwards.
-Shea Gohru is a beautiful location but with strong winds and freezing nights.
+Shea Goru is a beautiful location but with strong winds and freezing nights.

 4 Hours Trek, Pir Panjal Ranges, Chandra Tal Lake